bethatmarys/CSS_Week1_Project/README.md

 Setup/Installation Requirements
     Clone this repository
     Open in a web browser index.HTML

+Known Bugs:
+    No known bugs

 Technologies Used
+    HTML
     CSS
+    Normalize

 MIT License